As amended at the annual meeting of 25 June 2023.

-Therefore, we support the abolition of the National Aeronautics and Space Administration, and replacing its functions with private-sector alternatives.
+We support the replacement of the National Aeronautics and Space Administration with private-sector alternatives.

 Current problems in such areas as energy, pollution, health care delivery, decaying cities, and poverty are not solved, but are primarily caused, by government.
-The welfare state, supposedly designed to aid the poor, is in reality a growing and parasitic burden on all productive people, and injures, rather than benefits, the poor themselves, while violating the rights of peaceful persons to be free to keep the fruits of their labors and to trade freely.
+The welfare and protection state, supposedly designed to aid the poor and protect the public, is in reality a growing and parasitic burden on all productive people, and injures, rather than benefits, the poor themselves, while violating the rights of peaceful persons to be free to keep the fruits of their labors and to trade freely.

-a.
-A good name is an asset to a business and it can best be maintained by fair and honest dealing.
+a. a good name is an asset to a business that can best be maintained by fair and honest dealing;

-b.
-The use of certificates, guarantees, and warranties issued by manufacturers and suppliers of goods and services is a protection to the consumer.
+b. certificates, guarantees, and warranties issued by manufacturers and suppliers of goods and services would be enforced;

-c.
-Both professional and non-professional people can voluntarily form associations for the specific purpose of maintaining high standards both in work and behavior.
+c. both professional and non-professional people would voluntarily form associations for the specific purpose of maintaining high standards both in work and behavior; and

-d.
-Privately-owned consumer protection organizations producing journals and magazines would proliferate in a free market.
+d. privately-owned consumer protection organizations producing reviews, ratings, and recommendations would proliferate.